Synthesis-AI-Dev/fisheye-distortion/README.md

 ## Usage
 The arguments for the script are passed via the config file.
 All the parameters in the config file can be overriden from the command line.
 You must specify:
- - the input dir in which to
+ - The `input dir` in which to
  search for files,
- - the extention of the filenames (eg: .rgb.png, .segments.png)
+ - The `filename extention` of the input files (eg: .rgb.png, .segments.png)
- - Whether to use linear interpolation during distortion.
+ - Whether to use linear `interpolation` during distortion.
 For RGB images, using linear interpolation will give smoother results.
-Other types of images (masks, normals, depth) should never use linear interpolation
+Other types of images (masks, normals, depth) should never use linear interpolation.

 ### Examples

-- Distorting RGB images
+- Distorting RGB images: Use linear interpolation to get smoother results
 ```bash
 python apply_fisheye_distortion.py dir.input=samples/ file_ext.input=.rgb.png linear_interpolation=True
 ```

-- Distorting Masks
+- Distorting Masks: Use nearest neighbor interpolation to preserve correct values
 ```bash
 python apply_fisheye_distortion.py dir.input=samples/ file_ext.input=.segments.png
 ```